Sir Alexander Stewart, 1st Earl of Galloway1

 M, #121328, b.
 21 December 1687, d.
 14 August 1771

-Lt.-Gen. Sir Andrew Agnew of Lochnaw, 5th Bt. was born on 21 December 1687.1 He was the son of Sir James Agnew of Lochnaw, 4th Bt. and Lady Mary Montgomerie.1 He married Eleanora Agnew, daughter of Captain Thomas Agnew and Florence Stewart, on 12 May 1714 at St. Benet's, Paul's Wharf, London, England, in a run-away marriage.1 A settlement for the marriage between him and Eleanora Agnew was made on 22 April 1719.1 He died on 14 August 1771 at age 83.1 He was also reported to have died on 21 August 1771.1
+Lt.-Gen. Sir Andrew Agnew of Lochnaw, 5th Bt. was born on 21 December 1687.1 He was the son of Sir James Agnew of Lochnaw, 4th Bt. and Lady Mary Montgomerie.1 He married Eleanora Agnew, daughter of Captain Thomas Agnew and Florence Stewart, on 12 May 1714 at St. Benet's, Paul's Wharf, London, EnglandG, in a run-away marriage.1 A settlement for the marriage between him and Eleanora Agnew was made on 22 April 1719.1 He died on 14 August 1771 at age 83.1 He was also reported to have died on 21 August 1771.1

-Lt.-Gen. Sir Andrew Agnew of Lochnaw, 5th Bt. gained the rank of Cornet on 11 May 1705 in the service of the Major Andrew Agnew's troop, Royal Scottish Dragoons.2 He held the office of Hereditary Sheriff of Galloway between 1724 and 1747, 12th.1 He succeeded to the title of 5th Baronet Agnew, of Lochnaw, co.
-Wigtown [N.S., 1629] on 9 March 1735.1 He was commander of the government troops at Blair Castle in 1745 against the young Chevalier.1 In 1747 he was awarded £4,000 on the abolition of all hereditary jurisdictions in Scotland.1 He held the office of Governor of Tynemouth Castle, Northumberland in 1750.1,2 He gained the rank of Lieutenant-General in 1759.1 He held the office of Justice of the Peace (J.P.).3
+He gained the rank of Cornet on 11 May 1705 in the Major Andrew Agnew's troop, Royal Scottish Dragoons.2 He held the office of Hereditary Sheriff of Galloway between 1724 and 1747, 12th.1 He succeeded as the 5th Baronet Agnew, of Lochnaw, co.
+Wigtown [N.S., 1629] on 9 March 1735.1 He was commander of the government troops at Blair Castle in 1745 against the young Chevalier.1 In 1747 he was awarded £4,000 on the abolition of all hereditary jurisdictions in Scotland.1 He held the office of Governor of Tynemouth Castle, Northumberland in 1750.1,2 He gained the rank of Lieutenant-General in 1759.1 He held the office of Justice of the Peace (J.P.)3 He has an extensive biographical entry in the Dictionary of National Biography.2

 Children of Lt.-Gen. Sir Andrew Agnew of Lochnaw, 5th Bt. and Eleanora Agnew